 Graduates of the American College of Education M.Ed. in Curriculum and Instruction are eligible to earn a second degree, the M.Ed. in Educational Leadership, by completing the following sequence of eight courses, which includes an internship and capstone experience.
 This option applies exclusively to graduates of American College of Education.

 One of the most important components of your Educational Leadership experience at ACE is the Educational Leadership Internship.
-With a self-selected internship, you are able to put into practice what you have researched and learned in your online courses.
+In the internship experience, you are able to put into practice what you have researched and learned in your online courses.

 This course focuses on legal and ethical dimensions of school leadership with an emphasis on resolving conflicts in the school community.
 Students analyze legal cases and ethical dilemmas that relate to the role and responsibilities of the leader tasked with creating and maintaining an educational environment that protects and nurtures equity, fairness, tolerance, and respect.